sayedihashimi/template-sample/README.md

 ### Some issues that can occur when developing folder based templates

 #### Template updates are not detected
-If you are installing/uninstalling folder based tempaltes, you may run into an issue where all template changes are not picked up.
+If you are installing/uninstalling folder based templates, you may run into an issue where all template changes are not picked up.
 For example, you change the description, or add a parameter, in some cases those changes may not be detected by the Template Engine.
 To force an update run the command below.